Chapter 30: Threats to agriculture: insects and pathogens

 teliospores are dikaryon spores and the only stage of the life cycle that grows, albeit very temporarily, independent of a host.
 It also is the only stage that can overwinter.

 pynciospores are haploid spores produced from hyphae produced in a structure emerging from the upper surface of barberry leaves.
-Also in this structure are haploid receptive hyphae which can receive pynciospores, fuse with them (plasmogamy) to form dikaryon hyphae.
+Also in this structure are haploid receptive hyphae which can receive pynciospores and fuse with them (plasmogamy) to form dikaryon hyphae.
 These grow to the lower surface of the leaf and form a structure called an aecium that produces dikaryon aeciospores that are dispersed by the wind and infect wheat plants.

-As the wheat plant starts to senesce, both from the pathogen and from its natural, monocarpic cycle, the dikaryotic hyphae in the wheat plant produce teliospores, spores that can survive the winter and completing the life cycle.
+As the wheat plant starts to senesce, both from the pathogen and from its natural, monocarpic cycle, the dikaryotic hyphae in the wheat plant produce teliospores, spores that can survive the winter and thus completing the life cycle.

 Because wheat is an extremely important crop and because the disease spreads rapidly and evolves quickly, wheat rust is probably the most significant agricultural disease.
-Resistance to the disease involves genetics of both the fungus and the plant.
+Resistance to the disease involves the genetics of both the fungus and the plant.
 Resistant plants have an ability to recognize invasion by the fungus and to respond to it.
-Recognition of the fungus is the result of the plant perceiving a chemical produced by the fungus is present.
+Recognition of the fungus is the result of the plant perceiving a chemical produced by the fungus.
 An avirulent fungus can become virulent by becoming unrecognizable, typically by not producing a specific chemical that that the avirulent (and thereby recognizable) fungi had been making.
 Hence virulence in the pathogen is typically recessive (inability to make something that the wild type does make).
 Plant resistance requires a dominant gene that gives the plant the ability to recognize and respond to the presence of the virus.

 Corn smut—Mexican truffles

 Corn smut produces large, distinctive galls that are edible and highly desirable in Mexico.
 In other parts of the world the disease is very unwelcome, substantially reducing crop yields.
 Like the rusts, smut diseases are basidiomycetes and like the rusts the fungus is generally found in the dikaryon state, with cells possessing two haploid nuclei.
 Basidiomycetes only produce only a single diploid cell that immediately undergoes meiosis to form haploid spores.
-These germinate and grow into haploid hyphae that in smuts can produce new cells by budding (like yeast) and like yeast can be grown on an artificial medium, meaning that this stage is NOT biotrophic but acts like a saprophyte.
-However, when haploid hyphae of two different mating types find each other and fuse and form a dikaryotic hyphae, it is now biotrophic, only able to survive on living cells of specific plants, in this case, corn and teosinte (a close relative of corn).
-Hence, to be a successful pathogen the haploid hyphae need to find each other on living corn (or teosinte) material.
+These germinate and grow into haploid hyphae that, in smuts, can produce new cells by budding like yeast and like yeast can be grown on an artificial medium, meaning that this stage is NOT biotrophic but acts like a saprophyte.
+However, when haploid hyphae of two different mating types find each other and fuse and form a dikaryotic hyphae, it is now biotrophic, only able to survive on living cells of spe cific plants, in this case, corn and teosinte (a close relative of corn).
+Hence, to be a successful pathogen the haploid hyphae need to find each other on living corn (or teosinte) plants.
 Additionally, the dikaryon hyphae only invade active tissues, most commonly the flowers, where they induce abnormal growth, galls, with greatly enlarged cells surrounded by hyphae.
 They do not form typical haustoria but do form structures that allow the transfer of materials from the plant to the fungus.
 As the galls mature they change color from silky white to black and also change textures, becoming softer.
 Although the galls look ‘fungal’ (if such a thing is possible!) they are actually mostly plant tissue.
 Inside the galls some fungal cells undergo karyogamy (fusion of the two haploid nuclei) to form a diploid cell and complete the sexual cycle.
 Corn smut is the most significant smut disease but there are other smut fungi that infect other agricultural grasses (sugarcane, barley, oats) as well as smuts that attack wild grasses and sedges.

 Rice blast disease—changing pathogen strategies

 Rice blast is a devastating fungal disease that affects several cereals but is most significant in affecting rice.
 It is an ascomycete and the dikaryon stage is brief in time and extent.
-The pathogen is technically described as a hemibiotroph because initially it behaves like a biotroph, surviving with living plant cells, but eventually becomes a necrotroph, killing cells and obtaining nutrients from them.
-Haploid spores land on rice leaves, developing fruits, and other plant parts and are able to penetrate the cuticle by generating substantial pressures hydrostatically within a specialized cell called an appressorium.
+The pathogen is technically described as a hemibiotroph because initially it behaves like a biotroph, surviving on living plant cells, but eventually becomes a necrotroph, killing cells and obtaining nutrients from them.
+Haploid spores land on rice leaves, developing fruits, and other plant parts, and are able to penetrate the cuticle by generating substantial pressures hydrostatically within a specialized cell called an appressorium.
 Once inside the fungus is able to spread by entering individual plant cells through plasmodesmata.
 After a certain amount of time that depends upon the tissue that has been invaded, the fungus shifts to a necrotrophic lifestyle, killing the host cells.

 Dutch elm disease—overreacting can be deadly

-Dutch elm disease is caused by an ascomycete fungus that has a symbiotic relationship with a a bark beetle, a type of beetle that feeds on the vascular cambium and tissues (secondary xylem and phloem) that the vascular cambium produces.
+Dutch elm disease is caused by an ascomycete fungus that has a symbiotic relationship with a bark beetle, a type of beetle that feeds on the vascular cambium and tissues (secondary xylem and phloem) that the vascular cambium produces.
 The fungus is transported from infected trees to new trees by the beetle and benefits not only by the transport but also by being placed inside the plant in the tissues that the fungus feeds on.
 The fungus feeds only on dying cells. but, unfortunately for the tree, its presence triggers the production of gums.
 Presumably such a response could help stop the spread of the fungus by making it more difficult to move.
 However, in elm trees the substances that are produced plug the vessels and trachieds of the host, making them unable to transport water up the plant.
 Like a number of human diseases, the damage of a pathogen stems mostly from the host response and less so from the actual activity of the pathogen.
-Dutch elm disease is one of many ‘wilt diseases’ caused by both fungi and bacteria that result in reduced water transport and wilting.
+Dutch elm disease is one of many ‘wilt diseases’ caused by both fungi and bacteria that result in reduced water transport and therefore wilting.
 In most of these the blocking of xylem tissue is the result of the plant response to the pathogen.

 Fire blight and bacterial phytopathogens

 The majority of plant pathogens are fungal, but some, like late blight of potato, are oomycetes and some, like the phytoplasmas of poinsettias are bacteria.
 While phytoplasmas are unusual because they are obligate intracellular parasites, most bacterial diseases do not enter into the cell but they do produce ‘effector’ molecules that they are able to transfer into living cells and effect specific results such as hormonal responses that bring about tumors, exudation of materials, or cell death.
 Most bacterial plant pathogens are not easily classified as biotroph/necrotroph although clearly phytoplasmas are biotrophs, as is the gall-forming Agrobacterium (see below).
 Fire blight is interesting in this respect.
-It is caused by Erwinia amylovora that affects members of the rose family, in particular apples and pears, sometimes with catastrophic results.
-The bacteria can live as a harmless epiphyte living on sugars exuded by the stigmas of flowers and the nectaries at the base of flowers.
+It is caused by Erwinia amylovora and affects members of the rose family, in particular apples and pears, sometimes with catastrophic results.
+The bacteria can live as a harmless epiphyte living on sugars exuded by the stigmas of flowers and the nectaries at the base of petals.
 From these locations E. amylovora can be spread by pollinators throughout a plant and throughout an entire orchard.
 At some point it is triggered to become a much less benign associate and it becomes necrogenic, killing host cells as a consequence of the effector molecules it produces.